 Kinematic modeling showed that the introduction of pivots increased the capabilities of deformable hydrostatic slippers to follow wavy guiding surfaces.
-And loads can be disturbed over multiple slipper to increase load capacity.
-The model showed that the combination of these two topics within a whiffletree improved the waviness following capabilities of deforming hydrostatic bearings.
-The design implemented cross flexures as the compliant pivots and using the kinematics from the model as input, showed that cross flexures are limiting in this design.
-Other factors are also limiting, therefore further work is required on this topic before it could be implemented in a system.
+Loads can be disturbed over multiple slipper to increase load capacity.
+The model showed that the combination of these two components within a whiffletree improved the waviness following capabilities of deforming hydrostatic bearing systems.
+The implementation of cross flexures as the compliant pivots and using the kinematics from the model as input, showed that cross flexures are limiting in the general performance of the whiffletree based hydrostatic bearing.
+Therefore, further work is required on this topic before implementation in the form of demonstrators can be achieved.
+And with the possible improvements to deforming slippers and alternatives to cross flexures, the demonstrator might be better able to handle loads and deformations than the current whiffletree based bearing model suggests.